nilot-pal/nilot-pal/README.md

 library, written after working out why its surface-tension model failed at high Reynolds number.

-My application domain is particle ingestion in gas-turbine compressors: 100M+ cell campaigns on HPC, sponsored by Rolls-Royce and Pratt & Whitney, both of whom took the solver code for internal use. **The portable part is the machinery, not the domain.**
+My application domain is particle ingestion in gas-turbine compressors: 100M+ cell campaigns on HPC, sponsored by Rolls-Royce and Pratt & Whitney. **The portable part is the machinery, not the domain.**

 The pinned repositories below are three pairs, and each pair is one claim.